Delivery and Postpartum Care

 - Increase access and highly effective contraception immediately when postpartum begins, this should include a shared decision-making discussion between provider and patient

-- Continue mom’s agonist medication-assisted treatment postpartum while offering a well-supported transition for ongoing care opioid use disorder
+- Continue agonist medication-assisted treatment postpartum while offering a well-supported transition for ongoing care opioid use disorder

 - Encourage breastfeeding, skin-to-skin contact, and decreased stimulation

-- Appropriate postpartum planning is important for both mom and baby
+- Appropriate postpartum planning is important

-Women and their families may be concerned that using substances while pregnant may result in referral to child protection services or punishing action.
-Women who receive routine prenatal care, are on MAT without ongoing substance use, are in treatment for substance use disorder, and are not generating concerns for child abuse or neglect, may have a deferment from a referral to CPS.
+People and their families may be concerned that using substances while pregnant may result in referral to child protection services or punishing action.
+Pregnant people who receive routine prenatal care, are on MAT without ongoing substance use, are in treatment for substance use disorder, and are not generating concerns for child abuse or neglect, may have a deferment from a referral to CPS.
 Mandatory reporting laws and practices differ between states and tribes.
 It is important to speak with your prenatal provider about any concerns.